THE BEST CYCLING SUNGLASSES

 I’ve taken to using them on short, early morning rides when I’m looking to get my training in within an hour or so of sunrise and am too lazy to change the lens in my other sunglasses.
 I imagine they’d also be a good, inexpensive option for commuting too.

 Ok, the Smith Attack and the POC Crave I review below aren’t for groupies who don’t want to stand out.
 Quite the opposite.
-I added them to the cycling sunglasses review list because of their brand reputations.
+I added them to the best cycling sunglasses review list because of their brand reputations.

 I thought the Smith Attack would be a pair of sunglasses to share with Miles because of their large coverage area.
 But, for reasons I’ll get to in a moment, I never did.